-Processing of advanced metallics
+Processing of Advanced Materials

-of oxide dispersion strengthened alloys for fission and fusion power
+Processing of oxide dispersion strengthened alloys for fission and fusion power

-forming of Ni superalloys for high temperature applications
+Spray forming of Ni superalloys for high temperature applications

-and experiments concerning dendrite fragementation
+Modelling and experiments concerning dendrite fragementation

 This project concerns the control of nucleation and subsequent microstructural evolution during solidification by intrinsic grain multiplication using external physical means such as acoustic/shock waves and pulsed magnetic fields.
 Fragments from broken dendrites are well-known to multiply the number of final grains in a casting, and so provide grain refinement and attendant improvements in quality and performance.
 The central idea of this project is to enhance dramatically this effect by disrupting continuously the thermal conditions in the melt and at growing solid/liquid interface, without any melt contamination.
 While various external field approaches have been developed, there remains some uncertainty in the mechanism of dendrite fragmentation, and this project will study both the underlying physics of grain multiplication as well as a new approach for its enhancement.
 Critical to the work is the use of phase field modelling and fluid flow modelling to explore the conditions that promote grain multiplication. (* Royal Society Newton Fellow, Tsinghua University, China).

-of high performance products comprising dissimilar metals by spray forming
+Development of high performance products comprising dissimilar metals by spray forming

-Spray forming is being researched in order to produce clad tubes and cylinders with different interior and external prperties.
+Spray forming is being researched in order to produce clad tubes and cylinders with different interior and external properties.
 Critical to these materials is control of the interface between the materials in terms of its strength and toughness, inter-diffusion, phase formation, and response to downstream processing.
 Successful development of this approach will facilitate a range of unusual products optimised for niche, high value applications in a number of industries.
 In collaboration with Dr. J. Mi, University of Hull.
 Funded by Baosteel, China.

-Processing of energy storage and related materials
+Energy storage and related

-high energy density high reliability capacitors
+Novel high energy density high reliability capacitors

-storage for low carbon grids
+Energy storage for low carbon grids

 We are developing novel approaches for the fabrication of electrochemical energy storage devices that are relevant to grid-scale energy storage applications as part of the EPSRC Grand Challenge Project: Energy Storage for Low Carbon Grids that is a large scale, multi-partner project led by Imperial College London.
 We aim to address the many aspects of integrating energy storage into future energy networks.
 Our current focus is on spray processed electrodes in new materials for grid applications, and we will later apply some of our process developments to battery, fuel cell and device manufacture.
 Funded by EPSRC.

-relationships in graded nanocomposites for microwave applications
+Structure-property relationships in graded nanocomposites for microwave applications

 There has been a great deal of international interest in the exciting electro-magnetic properties that can be achieved in metamaterials but very little work has been undertaken on how to process them in the large volume, techniques required for engineering applications.
 This project will focus on using a range of microstructural analysis techniques to investigate how the morphology and chemistry of conducting phases in dielectric matrices develop during scalable synthesis techniques, and how these microstructures control the properties.
-Funded by China Government scholarship and by EPSRC grant EP/I034548.
+Funded by a China Government Scholarship and by EPSRC grant EP/I034548.
 In collaboration with partners in Queen Mary London and Exeter Universities.

-Quest for Ultimate Electromagnetics using Spatial Transformations (QUEST)
+The Quest for Ultimate Electromagnetics using Spatial Transformations (QUEST)

-and properties of nanocomposite materials for electromagnetic applications
+Processing and properties of nanocomposite materials for electromagnetic applications